franciscovillaescusa/Quijote-simulations/docs/source/faq.rst

    export HDF5_PLUGIN_PATH=$(python -c "import hdf5plugin; print(hdf5plugin.PLUGIN_PATH)")

 After doing this, the code can be run as normal.
+For further details check `this <http://www.silx.org/doc/hdf5plugin/latest/usage.html#use-hdf5-filters-in-other-applications>`_.
 If you experience problems with this please reach out to us at villaescusa.francisco@gmail.com or lgarrison@flatironinstitute.org.

 The documentation says that there are 15,000 realizations for the fiducial cosmology, but I can only find 8,000.
 Where is the rest?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~